professional-education professional-education fellowship a true

 What sort of compensation do fellows receive?

 The fellow is paid an annual stipend equal to that of medical residents.
-In addition, the fellow receives the full fringe benefits available to employees and is able to select one regional and one national conference to attend during the Fellowship.
+In addition, the fellow receives the full fringe benefits available to employees and is able to select one conference to attend during the fellowship program.
 Discounts on public transportation, the Mass General health club, and cultural and sporting events also are available.
 Relocation costs are considered on a case by case basis.

 How involved is senior leadership with the administrative fellowship program?